Special Tactical Operation and Rescue Team of Malaysia: Restructured to rapid deployment roles

 Following the disappearance of Malaysia Airlines Flight 370 in March 2014, the FRDM restructured the existing STORM unit to include crashed aircraft search and rescue among its roles.
-The Director General of FRDM reorganises STORM, along with the FRDM Canine Unit (Unit Pengesan Bomba) and the FRDM Air Division (Bahagian Udara JBPM), into rapid deployment forces.
+The Director General of FRDM reorganises STORM, along with the Canine Unit (Unit Pengesan Bomba) and the Air Division (Bahagian Udara JBPM), into rapid deployment forces.
 They were stationed at Kuantan and Langkawi to quickly deploy to assist with the recovery of a crashed aircraft.

 The operational area of the STORM unit was later expanded to include East Malaysia, and they are now stationed at major fire stations in all states.

+Integration with MUSTeam

+On 30 September 2024, in Kuching, Sarawak, Director General of FRDM, Datuk Nor Hisham Mohammad, announced plans to dissolve the Multi-Skill Team (MUST) and integrate its members into the Special Tactical Operation and Rescue Team of Malaysia (STORM).
+The decision was made to address overlapping roles between MUST and other specialised units, such as the Special Air Unit (PASKUB) and STORM.

+As part of this transition, MUST firefighters are receiving additional urban search and rescue (USAR) training to align with STORM’s operations.
+This integration aims to optimise FRDM’s manpower and improve efficiency in response to large-scale disaster needs in Malaysia.
+Given the country's exposure to natural disasters, consolidating SAR resources under STORM is expected to enhance readiness and resource management.
+After the integration, all STORM firefighters will be trained in helicopter operations and jungle fire suppression, expanding their abilities in diverse environments.
+The integration will bring STORM’s strength to over 1,100 firefighters, making it comparable to a regiment-sized force by NATO standards.

+Introduction of the new STORM beret

+On 24 January 2025, for the first time in FRDM’s modern history, a new beret was officially introduced, and STORM firefighters were granted the honour of wearing it.
+The beret unveiling ceremony was held during the 2025 Annual FRDM Parade Ceremony.

+In FRDM, the red beret symbolises that a firefighter has graduated from the Fire and Rescue Academy of Malaysia with at least a diploma in Fire Science.
+Consequently, all regular and reserve FRDM firefighters traditionally wear a red beret with a black cap badge backing (equivalent to the beret flash in the U.S. Army).

+However, to distinguish STORM as an elite specialised unit, their cap badge backing has been changed to maroon, symbolising their role as a rapid deployment force.

 Structure

 STORM firefighters are assigned to the FRDM's Fire and Rescue Operations Division (Bahagian Operasi Kebombaan dan Penyelamat) and are stationed at all major fire stations throughout Malaysia.
 In an emergency, they can be grouped quickly, depending on the scale of the situation.
 The FRDM aimed to place at least 30 STORM firefighters in each state.

-STORM firefighters are often assisted by search and rescue dogs and their handlers from the FRDM Canine Unit.
+STORM firefighters are often assisted by search and rescue dogs and their handlers from the Canine Unit.